JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 You should now see in your home directory a new directory called **`bitcoin`**.
 If you enter it, you will see the source code for Bitcoin Core.

-While anyone can contribute to Bitcoin Core, only a few of these contributors have commit access—that is, the ability to merge code changes into the master branch.
-This is nec-essary, of course, otherwise the repository would turn into complete chaos.
+While anyone can contribute to Bitcoin Core, only a few of these contributors have **commit access**—that is, the ability to merge code changes into the master branch.
+This is necessary, of course, otherwise the repository would turn into complete chaos.

-All or some of the contributors with commit access will be active maintainers of the repository.
+All or some of the contributors with commit access will be active **maintainers** of the repository.
 Maintainers ensure that reviewed and approved code changes are indeed merged into the master branch.
 They also eliminate obvious spam pull requests.
 Not everyone with commit access is necessarily very active as a maintainer.

 You should always take steps to verify that any source code you download is trustworthy.
 This is fairly straightforward with Bitcoin Core as all commits onto the master branch are signed by the maintainer that was responsible for the merge.
 Currently, a tool is being developed to verify the entire commit history (https://github.com/bitcoin/bitcoin/tree/master/contrib/verify-commits).
 You can explore this tool on your own.
-Here we will merely verify the signature on the latest release which should be sufficient.
+Here we will merely verify the signature on the latest release tag which should be sufficient.

-You can view the fingerprints of the current people with commit access in the “trusted-keys” file in the “contrib” directory (https://github.com/bitcoin/bitcoin/blob/master/contrib/verify-commits/trusted-keys).
+You can view the PGP public key **fingerprints** of the current people with commit access in the “trusted-keys” file in the “contrib” directory (https://github.com/bitcoin/bitcoin/blob/master/contrib/verify-commits/trusted-keys).
 A fingerprint is used to conveniently verify the legitimacy of a public key from multiple sources.
 As of the current date of writing, there are only five fingerprints listed in the file:

 * Michael Ford: E777 299F C265 DD04 7930 70EB 944D 35F9 AC3D B76A
 * Hennadii Stepanov: D1DB F2C4 B96F 2DEB F4C1 6654 4101 0811 2E7E A81F